zhangrui231/learcs.site/docs/curriculum-resource/cs61b/labs/lab02/index.md

 Then, submit to Gradescope to test your code.
 If you need a refresher, check out the instructions in the
 [Lab 1 spec](../lab01/index.md#submitting-to-gradescope) and the
-[Assignment Workflow Guide][workflow].
+[Assignment Workflow Guide][../../guides/assignment-workflow].

-[workflow]: ../../resources/guides/assignment-workflow/index.md#opening-in-intellij
+[workflow]: ../../guides/assignment-workflow#opening-in-intellij

 ## Acknowledgements